websightdesigns/wp-customize/README.md

     git submodule add ssh://user@domain.com/path/to/repository.git

-To pull the latest commits of the submodule:
+To pull the latest commits of the submodule change into the directory and run `git pull`.

+Or, to pull the latest commits of all your repository's submodules, run:

     git submodule foreach git pull origin master